Cumulocity-IoT/apama-rxepl/README.md

 // Output: 0, 10, 20, 30...
 ```
 ### subscribeOn
 SubscribeOn will move an entire chain (from source to subscription) onto another context.
 There are a couple of [Gotchas](#gotchas) with this when used with publishing and sharing.
+Generally it is recommend to manually spawn a new context manually rather than rely on this.
 ```javascript
 ISubscription s := Observable.interval(1.0)
                              .map(multiplyBy10)